Online Safety encompasses Internet technologies and electronic communications such

 safeguards and awareness for users to enable them to control their online experience.

-The Schools' e-Safety Policy reflects the need to raise awareness of the safety issues associated with electronic communications as a whole.
+The Schools' Online Safety Policy reflects the need to raise awareness of the safety issues associated with electronic communications as a whole.

-- Safe and secure internet provision by Edutech Solutions Ltd.
+- Safe and secure internet provision by Focus Networks.

 Our e-Safety Policy has been written by the school, building on that proposed by BECTA e-Safety Policy and government guidance.
 It has been agreed by senior management and approved by governors.

-An e-Safety Coordinator (Mr Hulse) and a named governor takes responsibility for e-Safety.
+An online Safety Coordinator and a named governor takes responsibility for online Safety.

-The e-Safety Policy and its implementation will be reviewed annually.
+The online Safety Policy and its implementation will be reviewed annually.